 The complete streets planning process kicked-off in 2017 with a $200,000 budget and three transportation consultants.
-After 18 months of community outreach (including numerous Traffic & Parking Commission meetings where public comment was invited) the city released a draft plan for review.
-It is a very good draft plan that includes:
+After 18 months of community outreach, public workshops and numerous Traffic & Parking Commission meetings, the draft plan was posted to the city’s complete streets pop-up website.

 - Priority bike routes to connect schools, parks, business districts and neighborhoods;

 - Street design guidelines informed by NACTO to minimize conflict among modes at intersections;

 - A bike-parking ordinance and new requirements for bike parking at major employers and community destinations;

 - Metrics and benchmarks to measure progress in mode-shift; and,